Renddslow/dunsany/talks/cornhacks-2020.md

 ## Tasty Treat

 So I wanted to spend a few minutes walking through something I am especially proud of.
 Y'all may have noticed in the screen shot of the Pantheon output that each of the gods have a unique name.
-So I'm gonna unpack how I did that.
+So I'm gonna unpack how we did that.

+First of all, we started with a predefined set of letters.
+Eventually we'd like to have pantheons whose names sound Greek, or Norse, or Latin, or Mayan, or what have you.
+For now, we started with a "dataset" of Akkadian deity names.
+And when I say dataset, I mean we went to some ancient languages wiki and found a list of Akkadian deities and then with our eyeballs, mapped out letter pairings.
+I also have spent a teeny bit of time on in ancient Hebrew with my educational background, and since Akkadian and Hebrew are both semitic, I also borrowed from what I knew of common letter pairings in Hebrew.

+So what we wind up with is this:

+[Letter pairings image]

+We start by picking a max length of word.
+Then pick a letter from the approved list as the start of a reducer function.
+We reduce over a null-filled array of our max-length, and use the previous letter to inform the next level.

+Now we made a couple of rules that weren't really based on any linguistic knowledge, but just to aid pronunciation.
+So we only allow two vowels and two consonants as direct siblings.
+This prevents having some weird name unpronouncable name.

+[Mister Mxyzptlk]

+Now this, as far as I can tell, is not native to Akkadian, but aids to the ancient feel and pronouncability of the name: we will potentially add a random apostrophe in the middle of the word.
+Not at the beginning and not at the very end, and maybe not at all.

+Then we decide if the next letter should be a vowel or consonant, and randomly pick what the next letter should be based on the allowed siblings.

+[more code]

+Now one problem we ran into is that in semitic languages, there are a few phonemes that we don't have in English that we, and by we I mean English, represent as letter pairs when transliterating.
+The two in particular we, and by we I mean my team, used were the voiceless uvular fricative (chet) and the voiceless alveolar affricate (tsade).
+We're still working on a good solution for this.
+Because we're doing a look back to the previous token, it's hard to assign a single letter.
+For now, we used numbers that just get string replaced before the name is output.
+If you have a better idea, come up to the DMSi table and let me know, or submit a PR.

+[slide showing chet and tsade]

+So in the end, what this generates is a name for each deity.
+Here's a few I generated this morning.
+(Stumble over pronunciation)